AmanuelDaget/GBPUSD-Foreign-Exchange-Price-Pridiction-Using-LSTM-GRU-BiLSTM/README.md

 **Amanuel Daget** — BDU1807098

 Msc Student in AI and Data Science,
-Bahir Dar Institute of Technology.
+Bahirdar Institute of Technology.
 Bahir Dar, Ethiopia

+Lecturer at University of Gondar